 Education section sample: educators believe in education

-List all your degrees and any addition classes you have if you are working toward a degree.
+List all your degrees and any additional classes you have if you are working toward a degree.
 You may add your certificate information, as it is in the resume example text below, or create a new section if you have more than one certification.
 Make sure you include other designations you have earned such as Google Certified Educator status.

 See how to format your education section in this excerpt from our high school teacher resume example.